 GS That’s a great choice.

-DR “Lawrence” has everything: a complicated character, in Thomas Edward Lawrence, known as T E, presented, fully, without many long speeches.
-Robert Bolt, with Michael Wilson, who was blacklisted, at the time, and not originally credited, wrote a beautiful script.
+DR Lawrence has everything: a complicated character, in Thomas Edward Lawrence, known as T E, presented, fully, without many long speeches.
+David Bolt wrote a beautiful script.
 David Lean directed masterfully.

 Then Lawrence goes up the stairs to meet with Allenby, who wants to send him back to Arabia.
 Lawrence says, “I can’t go back.”
 Allenby asks why.
 “I killed a man,” says Lawrence.
 Allenby shrugs.
 “No,” says Lawrence, “you don’t understand.
 I liked it.”